daveschudel/Fedora-KDE/README.md

 Here's the prompt for my colored bar in Bash

 ```
 # Definitions for the color variant bar in the prompt.
-Doesn't have anything for Git.<br>
+Doesn't have anything for Git.

   BAR1="\\[\e[48;5;117m\] "
   BAR2="\\[\e[48;5;73m\] "